joezaq/Portfolio/README.md

 ## Projects
 ### Data Science and Application - Integrating speech-enabled services in Third party applications

-The project made use of the Whisper model to train and fine-tune a custom ASR model, which was evaluated under different conditions to ensure its reliability and robustness.
-All project objectives were achieved with the use of **PyTorch**, **HTML**, **CSS** and **Javascript** to implement the web interface and build a backend that allows the third party(banking web page) access to the built speech recognition system.
+- The project made use of the Whisper model to train and fine-tune a custom ASR model, which was evaluated under different conditions to ensure its reliability and robustness.
+- All project objectives were achieved with the use of **PyTorch**, **HTML**, **CSS** and **Javascript** to implement the web interface and build a backend that allows the third party (banking web page) access to the built speech recognition system.

 ### Pneumonia-virus Detection and Analysis in Chest X-ray of COVID-19 Images Using Machine Learning Techniques

-Developed a **matlab** machine learning model for detecting pneumonia viral in chest X-rays images that includes normal pneumonia cases and viral pneumonia cases.
-To achieve project objective an image improvement analysis was done.
-Improving the image contrast and noise reduction with the use of preprocessing techniques such as histogram equalization, anisotropic diffusion filtering, and thresholding using Otsu's method.
-Support Vector Machine (SVM) model trained and tested at a ratio of 80:20 split data respectively returned an accuracy score of 93.26% showing that it can be reliably tell the difference between normal pneumonia casa and viral pneumonia cases.
+- Developed a **matlab** machine learning model for detecting pneumonia viral in chest X-rays images that includes normal pneumonia cases and viral pneumonia cases.
+- Achieved project objective with the use of image improvement analysis techniques such as image contrast and noise reduction.
+- Preprocessing techniques such as histogram equalization, anisotropic diffusion filtering, and thresholding using Otsu's method were you to preprocess image data.
+- Support Vector Machine (SVM) model trained and tested at a ratio of 80:20 split data respectively returned an accuracy score of 93.26% showing that it can reliably tell the difference between normal pneumonia casa and viral pneumonia cases.

 ### Exploratory Data Analysis of Environmental Data from sensor technology
 - Preprocessed the data by removing missing values and Malfunctioning devices.